RoncoJhon/bettercontextoai/README.md

 # Better Context to AI

-Easily take advantage of powerful web-based AI models with massive context capabilities from your local development environment
+Easily share your context with web-based AI models

 ## The Problem
 -   🤏 VS Code AI extensions often have **restrictive context limitations**.